 All that said, borscht should not be mushy and puree-like.
 All ingredients should maintain their shape and cabbage should have a slight crunch.

 Commonly borscht is served hot.
 Keep in mind that borscht has good keeping qualities and will keep well in a fridge for several days, and even longer if the meat is removed.
 A common saying in Ukraine is ‘good borscht is yesterday’s borscht’, meaning that borscht only benefits from sitting in a fridge for a day or two which helps it develop better flavors.
-Traditional Ukrainian borscht is often served with Ukrainian Pull Apart Garlic Rolls (Pampushki)plain or garlic buns, and sour cream.
+Traditional Ukrainian borscht is often served with Ukrainian Pull Apart Garlic Rolls (Pampushki) and sour cream.

 - 2 medium beets, coarsely grated (300 g)